Daily readings

 Saturday, August 1, 2026

 Saint Alphonsus Maria de Liguori, Bishop and Doctor of the Church.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Alphonsus Maria de Liguori, Bishop and Doctor of the Church